 2. Trailing commissions

-Most mutual funds pay a trailing commission (or trailer fee) each year to the company that sold you the fund.
+Most mutual fund companies pay a trailing commission (or trailer fee) each year to your advisor’s firm.
 They pay this commission for as long as you hold the fund.
 The rate of the trailing commission is set by the fund company.

 Here’s how it currently works:

 - It typically ranges from 0.25% to 1.5% of the value of your investment each year.

-- It is to pay for the services and advice the company and the advisor provide to you.
+- It is to pay for the services and advice the advisor and their firm provide to you.

-- The company may pay all or part of the commission to your financial advisor.
+- The firm may pay all or part of the commission to your financial advisor.

-- Management fees and operating expenses (MER) (paid by the fund)
+- Management fees and operating expenses (MER) (Paid by you indirectly.
+Paid out of the fund)

 - Trailing commissions (included in the MER)

 Use this mutual fund fee calculator to see how fees and other costs can affect your investment.